hbctraining/scRNA-seq/lessons/06_SC_SCT_and_integration.md

 seurat_phase <- ScaleData(seurat_phase)
 ```

 > **NOTE:** For the `selection.method` and `nfeatures` arguments the values specified are the default settings.
-Therefore, you do not neccessarily need to include these in your code.
+Therefore, you do not necessarily need to include these in your code.
 We have included it here for transparency and inform you what you are using.

 Now, we can perform the PCA analysis and plot the top PCs: